 Variations and Traditions in Taoism

-Taoism is not a single organized unified religion as the other major religions of the world.
-In part this is due to the shamanic roots of Taoism and also in part due to the Taoist’s holding of the undefined nature of the Tao.
-So Taoist organization tends to be very loose, just enough to meet what ever needs are present at the current circumstances to keep a Taoist community flowing smoothly and healthily.
-Finally, the Taoist lineages are formed when a group of people feel the need to keep certain forms / practices alive over a longer period of time.
+Taoism is not a single organized, unified religion as the other major religions of the world.
+In part, this is due to the shamanic roots of Taoism and also in part due to the Taoist’s holding of the undefined nature of the Tao.
+So Taoist organization tends to be very loose, just enough to meet whatever needs are present at the current circumstances to keep a Taoist community flowing smoothly and healthily.
+Finally, the Taoist lineages are formed when a group of people feel the need to keep certain forms/practices alive over time.

 The most common way that Taoist’s do organize themselves is thru a lineage or “Schools” of thought & practice.